-Without further ado (adieu?
-Which is it?), here are some of the parts of a publishing contract.
+Here are some of the basic parts of a typical publishing contract.
 Try not to fall asleep.

-The territory, as referenced in my post yesterday, is a list of countries where a publisher can distribute.
+The territory is a list of countries where a publisher can distribute.

 There are three basic types of deals for US publishers:

-1. US or North America — which gives the publisher exclusive English language control over either just the US or the United States and Canada.
+- US or North America: This gives the publisher exclusive English language control over either just the US or the United States and Canada.
 (Note that North America does not include Mexico.
 Sorry, Mexico!!
 Love you though.
 Kisses to Belize as well.)

-2. World English — Just like it sounds.
+- World English: Just like it sounds.
 World rights in the English language.
 This is probably the simplest thing I will explain today.

 (Yes.
 Yes, I did just reference Pocahontas.
 You saw clearly.)

 Let’s go back to the North America type of deal.
 What’s complicated here is that there is “exclusive” territory and “nonexclusive” territory.
-I know, I can see your eyes glazing over already.
 Stick with me.

 Let’s move on.